 \new{Then the image of $\Psi^*$ in a greater detail is

 and, as in the main text, we can obtain that to the second order

 }

-\new{Composition of canonical relations of the considered form leads to another `formal category' extending the category of smooth supermanifolds and their smooth maps, different from the one considered in the main text.\footnote{\new{We suppress discussion of categorical properties such as the possibility to take the composition of relations.
-Working in a formal framework should allow us to go around the standard difficulties.
-Compare Remark at the end of section~\ref{sec.mainconstr}.
-If we restrict ourselves to ordinary (purely even) manifolds, then the fibers of $\Pi T^*M$ are odd, hence there is no difference between formal and non-formal treatments.
-It was \v{S}evera~\cite{severa:oddsympl2004} who noted that in this case Weinstein's symplectic ``category'' is a genuine category without quotes.}} One should expect
+\new{Composition of canonical relations of the considered form leads to another `formal category' extending the category of smooth supermanifolds and their smooth maps, different from the one considered in the main text.\footnote{\new{Working in a formal framework allows to go around the standard difficulties with composition.
+Compare remark at the end of section~\ref{sec.mainconstr}.
+Moreover, for ordinary (purely even) manifolds, the fibers of $\Pi T^*M$ are odd, hence there is no difference between formal and non-formal treatments.
+It was \v{S}evera~\cite{severa:oddsympl2004} who first noted that in that case Weinstein's symplectic ``category'' is a genuine category without quotes.}} One should expect

 so ``nonlinear pullbacks'' give a nonlinear representation of this formal category on the spaces of odd functions.}

 \new{Similarly to Theorem~\ref{thm.deriv} of the main text, we have}